LemosFran/Portfolio-Front-HTML-CSS-SCSS/README.md

-## Descripción
+## Descripción / Description

-EL PORTFOLIO: # Portfolio-Front-HTML-CSS-SCSS
+# Portfolio-Front-HTML-CSS-SCSS
 Este es mi portfolio basico en HTML-CSS-SCSS

+(En)
+# Portfolio-Front-HTML-CSS-SCSS
+This is my basic portfolio in HTML-CSS-SCSS

-SE ENCUENTRA EN LA RAMA MASTER
+SE ENCUENTRA EN LA RAMA MASTER / IT IS IN THE MASTER BRANCH